Dynamic Rashba-Dresselhaus Effect

-where $u(t)$ is proportional to the instantaneous fluctuation amplitude, and $u^2$ quantifies the number of excited phonons in this mode inside each unit cell of the crystal.
-The expectation value of the atomic displacements in this quantum state is
+where $u(t)$ is the instantaneous fluctuation amplitude (this expression is for $\bq=0$; when $\bq\ne 0$ the exponent is replaced by $\had_\bq+\had_{-\bq}$, see Supplementary Note~\ref{note-6}).
+The expectation value of the unperturbed Hamiltonian over this coherent state is $E_{\bk ,u} = \ve_{\bk} + u^2 N\,\hbar\w_{\bq}$, where $\ve_{\bk}$ and $\w_{\bq}$ are the non-interacting electron energy and phonon frequency, respectively.
+Therefore $u^2$ quantifies the number of excited phonons per crystalline unit cell.
+Since $|\bk s, u\>$ is an eigenvector of the annihilation operator $\had_\bq$, the expectation value of the atomic displacements $\Delta {\bm \tau}_\kappa$ on this state is nonzero: